|Course Number:||CISC 4650|

 It is not necessary for the students to have any specialized training in computer or information science.
 Most of the issues can be understood without any detailed knowledge of the workings of the underlying technology.
 In any case, the analysis of these issues from a moral perspective is not dependent on their technological basis.

-This course fulfills the core requirement of a Senior Values Seminar.
+This course fulfills the core requirement of an EP 4 Senior Values Seminar.

-It is not applicable toward the major in Computer Science.
+It is not applicable toward the major or minor in Computer Science or

 Course Objectives: At the end of this course, students will be able to: